Non-Toxic Personal Care Products

 Toothpaste

-My husband and I have recently started using this toothpaste from Boka, which is said to help remineralise your mouth.
+My family has recently started using this toothpaste from Boka, which is said to help remineralise your mouth.
 I like that it is whitening and free from fluorides, sulphates, parabens, artificial flavours and colours.

 Children’s Toothpaste

-Both my toddler and my eight year old use this fluoride free toothpaste by Jack N’ Jill.
+My toddler uses this fluoride free toothpaste by Jack N’ Jill.
 They also use their extra soft toothbrushes, which last well and the handles are compostable.

 Face Moisturiser